juan3juan/budgerPlanner/README.md

 This will deploy the project into github page in your repository. open http://gitUserName.github.io/yourrepository to view it in the browser.

-Notice: since github page doesn't run project under root, you need to add .env file and add the environment variable in the .env before deployment:
+Notice: since github page doesn't run project under root, you need to add .env file and add the environment variable in the .env before deployment:<br />
 REACT_APP_AUTH0_DOMAIN: Auth0 domain <br />
 REACT_APP_AUTH0_CLIENT_ID: Autho0 Client ID <br />
-REACT_APP_AUTH0_CALLBACK_URL: [http://gitUserName.github.io/yourrepository] <br />
+REACT_APP_AUTH0_CALLBACK_URL: http://gitUserName.github.io/yourrepository <br />
-REACT_APP_AUTH0_RETURNTO_URL: [http://gitUserName.github.io/yourrepository] <br />
+REACT_APP_AUTH0_RETURNTO_URL: http://gitUserName.github.io/yourrepository <br />
 REACT_APP_REPOSITORY: yourrepository <br />

 **You can also add these environment variables as reposotory Secrets and setup github actiosn to utilize it**